Welcome to the Townes Laser Institute

 Frances Townes

-The Frances Townes Fellowship in Optics was established by UCF upon the occasion of the dedication of the Townes Laser Institute on May 4th, 2007.
-It recognizes the interest and life-long dedication Mrs. Frances Townes made to the education and enablement of students in science across the world, especially those that have come from underprivileged backgrounds.
+The Frances Townes Fellowship for Women was established upon the dedication of UCF’s Townes Laser Institute on May 4, 2007.
+It recognizes Mrs. Frances Townes life-long dedication to the education and empowerment of students in science across the world, especially those with a challenging history.
 Mrs. Townes was the wife of Charles Townes, the inventor of the laser.
-Educated at Smith College, fluent in several languages, Mrs. Townes was a trailblazer of support for true advocacy in the world.

-Applicants who are interested in being considered for this fellowship should send an email to the Associate Dean, Dr. Patrick LiKamWa, patrick@creol.ucf.edu.
-The email should contain a personal letter giving account to their academic career, upbringing, and extracurricular activities.
+Students who would like to be considered for this fellowship should send an email to CREOL Associate Dean, Dr. Patrick LiKamWa at patrick@creol.ucf.edu.
+The email should contain a personal letter detailing their academic career, extracurricular activities, and personal history including at least one example of overcoming adversity.
 Please use the Subject Line: Frances Townes Fellowship Application.

-The UCF Foundation has established the Frances Townes Fellowship Fund to permanently endow the Frances Townes Fellowship.
-The Frances Townes Fellowship in Optics will be awarded each year to a female student in Optics who has demonstrated the personal strength and dedication to rise above her difficult and underprivileged upbringing to achieve her goals.
-The fund is invested to ensure the permanent allocation of the Fellowship.
-Contributions have already been received for this fund.
+The UCF Foundation established the Frances Townes Fellowship Fund to permanently endow the Frances Townes Endowed Fellowship for Women.
+The Fellowship is awarded each year to a student who has demonstrated the personal strength and dedication to rise above adversity to achieve their goals.
+The endowed fund is invested to ensure the permanent allocation of the Fellowship.
 Those wishing to make a donation to this fund should contact:

 Dr. Peter J. Delfyett,